independent-prescribing-course-img

 Application deadline:

-The January 2023 intake for the course is now full.
+The September 2024 intake is now full.

 All completed applications will be reviewed on a first come first served basis.